-X-rays may reveal the presence of a mallet fracture, with a small piece of bone retracted towards the hand along with the extensor tendon.
+X-rays may be needed to reveal the presence of a mallet fracture.
+In these cases, a small piece of bone is often retracted towards the hand along with the extensor tendon.